Introduction

 - Provide clear, visual feedback to keep motivation high.

 Armed with these strategies, you’ll never be caught off guard by a miscount again.
-So go ahead—set your target, watch the days tick down, and arrive at August 10 fully prepared and confident And that's really what it comes down to..
+So go ahead—set your target, watch the days tick down, and arrive at August 10 fully prepared and confident Simple, but easy to overlook..